-Ireland is a party to international treaties with investment provisions (including Co-Operation Agreements with various countries internationally).
+Ireland is a party to a number of international treaties with investment provisions (including Co-Operation Agreements with various countries internationally).
 The United Nations Conference on Trade and Development lists a number of treaties with investment provisions that Ireland is a signatory to and which are in force.

 Ireland is also a signatory to the Energy Charter Treaty, a multilateral investment treaty which entered into force in April 1998 and specifically addresses energy trade, transit and investment between its contracting parties.
-The European Commission proposed that the EU and its Member States withdraw from the Treaty and Ireland supports this approach.
+However, in July 20223, the European Commission proposed that the EU and its Member States withdraw from the Treaty.